You can download the latest version of the Security Statement by clicking here.

 that specific database and is unique to bizztracker.

-The connection between bizztracker and postgres databases require SSL encryption to ensure a high level
+The connection between bizztracker and Oracle databases require SSL encryption to ensure a high level

 of security and privacy.